The kind of European places I want to keep writing about

 Nearby Costa Nova, with its striped wooden houses and wide Atlantic beach, is an easy side trip.
 Compact and charming, Aveiro is a delightful place to stay.

-Plovdiv is Bulgaria’s second-largest city, lying east of Sofia and west of the Black Sea and it’s built on seven hills.
-Archaeological evidence shows human settlement as far back as 6000–4000 BCE, supporting its claim as one of Europe’s oldest continuously inhabited cities.
-Layers of Thracian, Roman, and Ottoman history are dotted about the city, making Plovdiv exceptional, if you have an interest in history.
+Plovdiv is Bulgaria’s second-largest city, lying east of Sofia and west of the Black Sea, and it’s built on seven hills.
+Archaeological evidence shows human settlement as far back as 6000–4000 BCE.
+If you are interested in history, you will love Plovdiv.

 The Old Town is especially atmospheric, with its Bulgarian Revival houses and well-preserved Roman remains, including a huge amphitheatre, right in the centre.
-It’s still used to this day for concerts and outdoor events.
-There’s more ancient remains on the hillsides.
+It’s still used today for concerts and outdoor events.
+There are more ancient remains on the hillsides.
 Beyond the history, Plovdiv has a relaxed, creative side too.
 The Kapana district, with its street cafés, bars, and colourful murals, is a great place to soak up the city’s contemporary culture.
 It’s a university city, so expect a youthful vibe and plenty of bars and restaurants staying open later into the evening.

 While Plovdiv is a popular day trip from Sofia, it deserves more than a few rushed hours.
 If you can, stay overnight and experience the city after the day-trippers have gone home, that’s when it really comes into its own.